 - Corporate guarantees on the loan itself (e.g. from a parent or affiliated company) will not increase available loan amounts but may be a useful credit enhancement in scenarios where the asset management team has minimal track record with Wunder or other aspects of the deal create concern around debt servicing capabilities.

 - In order to verify that loan funds are being used to build/acquire the expected solar project, Wunder seeks to release funds directly in response to an invoice having to do with the construction or acquisition of the system.
-For more information about disbursement expectations and timing, go here
+For more information about disbursement expectations and timing, please visit our Disbursement Schedule page.

 - Wunder is interested in lending against solar projects with a storage component.
 As such, battery purchase is an acceptable use of proceeds.